 Knowledge is Power

-My grandbubs recently crossed the line from infants to toddlers each having turned 1 year old.
+My younger grandbubs recently crossed the line from infants to toddlers, each having turned 1 year old.
 So where did the time go?
 It seems like I was just flying off to the deliveries of these darn cute bubs!
 With the 1st year comes another visit to the pediatrician for a well-baby check.
 I’m grateful beyond words that these boys are both healthy and growing well, but it reminds me that parents—as well as (adult) patients in general—need to be advocates for their children.
 Being an advocate encompasses having a basic knowledge of the developmental milestones expected of your child and/or researching to verify information given that seems a bit unreasonable.

 Ages & Stages—It’s About a Range